jefflembeck/ALA-articles/tool-building/outline.md

 async, make sure to include a callback function (that also has a default) as a possible parameter.

-4. Shipping - How OSS Works
+4. What do you do when it's done?
+Shipping - How OSS Works
    A. Once you have cemented an API, use semver
        > Big change?
 Screw it, 2.0 now.
    B. There is weight in shipping, whether we like it or not